Pig Power: Creating Biogas and Renewable Energy

 byproduct: an incidental or secondary product made in the manufacture or synthesis of something else

-energy: power derived from the utilization of physical or chemical resources, especially to provide light and heat or to work machines
+energy: power derived from the utilization of physical or chemical resources

-fossil fuels: a natural fuel such as coal or gas, formed in the geological past from the remains of living organisms
+fossil fuel: a natural fuel such as coal or petroleum formed in the geological past from the remains of living organisms

 fuel: material such as coal, gas, or oil that is burned to produce heat or power